9 Ways to Calm Your Anxious Mind

 9. Decide Whether a Thought Is Helpful

-Even if a thought is true doesn't mean that it is helpful to focus on it, not all the time.
+Just because a thought is true doesn't mean that it is helpful to focus on—at least not all the time.
 If only 1 in 10 people will get the job you seek, and you keep thinking about those odds, you may become demotivated and not even bother applying.
 This is an example of a thought that is true but not helpful.
 Focus your attention on what is helpful and let the rest go!